 Anglers raised on the near-sterile environments of many modern commercial fisheries can get flustered when it comes to fishing weedy venues, but it doesn’t have to be this way.

-Carp thrive in weedy venues and although its presence does create some issues for anglers, it certainly shouldn’t scare you.
+Carp thrive in weedy venues, such as Croix Blanche lake in France, and although its presence does create some issues for anglers, it certainly shouldn’t scare you.

 Finding a fresh clear spot in the weed is ideal